We use cookies on this site, but we don't capture any personal information. View our privacy policy.

 Alan McKinnon

-Professor of Logistics, Kuehne Logistics University, Hamburg
+Emeritus Professor of Logistics, Kuehne Logistics University, Hamburg, Germany

-Professor Emeritus, Heriot-Watt University, Edinburgh
+Professor Emeritus, Heriot-Watt University, Edinburgh, UK.

 Blogs on logistics topics